 - Communication and support for people with dementia and their carers/family.

-- Understand person-centred approaches to working with people with dementia
+- Key communication approaches for people with dementia

-- Increase confidence and satisfaction in delivering care for people with dementia and their carers
+- Developing supportive care for people with dementia and their carers

 - Care Staff